-For the project to be successful and the SmartBEAT solution to be accepted by the intended target audience, users' points of view will be taken from onset and the project will strive to achieve the latest recommendations on user involvement in designing, developing and testing the solution across several iterations.
-The project will take advantage of its special conditions, i.e. having three partners, in three/four different countries, who accumulate roles beyond that of end-users.
+For the project to be successful and the Active@Home solution to be accepted by the intended target audience, users' points of view will be taken from onset and the project will strive to achieve the latest recommendations on user involvement in designing, developing and testing the solution across several iterations.
+The project will take advantage of its special conditions, i.e. having three partners, in three different countries, who will play the role of end-users.
 This provides a unique opportunity to design and develop a solution that truly meets end-users' needs and expectations.

-The activities planned ahead for user involvement are summarized in Table 5.
+The activities planned ahead for user involvement are summarized in Table 6.